fbaierl/scalajs-cross-compile-tarjan/README.md

-# Scala implementation of Tarjan's strongly connected components algorithm
+# Scala JVM & Scala.js implementation of Tarjan's strongly connected components algorithm

 Tarjan's strongly connected components algorithm is an algorithm in graph theory for finding the strongly connected components of a directed graph in linear time.